View large image | More photos

 Nor did the brothers Hansen cut any corners when it came to building their dream course.
 Robert Hansen, an ardent golf collector, was a member of the U.S.G.A's Museum Committee in Far Hills, N.J. and assisted Pine Valley with the collection of its museum pieces.

-The Hansens revered the Scottish origins of the game and decided to sell their golf course in the Garden State in hopes of constructing a 27-hole Links style facility in the Grand Strand.
-The theme of the course would be based on the original Thistle Club - a Scottish golf society founded in 1815 to manage the affairs of golf clubs and administer the rules.
+The Hansens revered the Scottish origins of the game and decided to sell their golf course in the Garden State in hopes of constructing a 27-hole links-style facility on the Grand Strand.
+The theme of the course would be based on the original Thistle Club -- a Scottish golf society founded in 1815 to manage the affairs of golf clubs and administer the rules.

 "Bob and Mort have such an appreciation for the history of the game, I don't think there was ever any doubt as to what style course they wanted to build," Oschmann says.
 "Robert even has the original artifacts from the Thistle Club and they are on display in the clubhouse."